Are you looking for a print on demand sites that can help you make revenue online? Then you are on the right page.

 Unlike other print on demand marketplaces for artists, Spreadshirt offers a fixed price on every sale made.
 Once you design the product, they will give you a fixed fee regardless of how many times the design is used.
 Here are the rates:

-- Sold on Spreadshirt – For every T-shirt sale you will receive $3, for hoodies $8, and so on.
+- Sold on Spreadshirt – For every T-shirt sale you will receive $3, for hoodies $8

 - Sold on Amazon or eBay – They also list products on external marketplaces where you will earn $3.40 for a T-shirt.